cstohlmann/oea-graph-api/readme.md

 - A pipeline which connects Graph API to the Synapse workspace,
 - a [tutorial on setting up your own pipeline](https://github.com/cstohlmann/oea-graph-api/tree/main/pipelines) and demonstration to build custom queries to pull data for your education tennant from Graph API,
 - a sample dataset,
-- a sample notebook on processing the data from stage 1 to stage 2 within Synapse, and
+- an example notebook on processing the data from stage 1 to stage 2 within Synapse, and
 - a Power BI sample template making it easy to interact with Graph data.

 ### For more info